ABOUT THE BIA

 Meeting Location: In-person at the Broadmoor Arts & Wellness Center (3900 General Taylor Street) with Zoom and by phone option available.

-Every Fourth Monday of each month, the Broadmoor Neighborhood Meetings are held.
+Every Quarter, the Broadmoor Neighborhood Meetings are held.
 The meetings will be live-streamed via Zoom for all Broadmoor Residents to attend.
 The zoom link will be sent out 24 hours in advance to residents who register online at bit.ly/BIAmeeting.

 Meetings Dates are subject to change at the discretion of the organization.
 View the meeting minutes under the News & Events tab.